 If you love the slick rock country in the Four Corners, you’ll find a patch of what you love during this hike.
-An easy ramble, mostly, but with some sandstone ledges and steep shale slopes to work your way around.
-The access road and parts of the hike cross shale, so don’t attempt the hike after heavy rains or snows.
+An easy ramble, mostly, but with sandstone ledges and shale slopes to navigate.
+The access road and parts of the hike cross shale-derived soils, so don’t attempt the hike after heavy rains or snows.

 From US 550 near San Ysidro, turn onto Cabezón Road.
 Follow the road all the way to the gas pipeline compressor station, where Cabezón Road turns right (northwest) and follows the gas pipeline.
 Turn right as well.
 Fifteen meters shy of 35 deg.
 30.208 min.
 N, 106 deg.
 57.446 min.
 W, you’ll cross a cattle guard, and a corral will be off to your right.
 Pass through the cattle guard, make the right turn, and take the two-track past the south side of the corral.
 You'll need to let yourself through an unlocked wire gate; be sure to close it after you pass.